Economics of nuclear power plants: Investments

-Very large upfront costs and long project cycles make nuclear energy a very risky investment: fluctuations in the global economy, energy prices, or regulations can for example reduce the demand for energy, or make alternatives cheaper.
+Nuclear Power requires significant upfront investment before becoming a cost stable power generation source.
+Nuclear power is baseload power, similar to hydro electric or methane gas power plants.

+Methane gas and coal power plants are cheaper to build in upfront cost but come with cost risks that nuclear plants avoid such as vulnerability to fluctuations in the global economy, energy prices, climate and health costs.

+Nuclear costs upfront and ongoing are susceptible to price changes related to regulations in both site permitting and safe storage of spent fuel.
 However, in and of itself, nuclear projects are not inherently vastly riskier than other large infrastructure investments.
-After the 2009 recession, when the worldwide demand for electricity fell, and regulations became more permissive of unclean but cheap energy.
+After the Great Recession, when the worldwide demand for electricity fell, and regulations became more permissive of unclean but cheap energy.
 In Eastern Europe, a number of long-established projects are struggling to find financing, notably Belene in Bulgaria and the additional reactors at Cernavoda in Romania, and some potential backers have pulled out.
 Where cheap gas is available and its future supply relatively secure, this also poses a major problem for clean energy projects.

 Current bids for new nuclear power plants in China were estimated at between $2800/kW and $3500/kW, as China planned to accelerate its new build program after a pause following the Fukushima disaster.
 However, more recent reports indicated that China will fall short of its targets.
 While nuclear power in China has been cheaper than solar and wind power, these are getting cheaper while nuclear power costs are growing.
 Moreover, third generation plants are expected to be considerably more expensive than earlier plants.

 Therefore, comparison with other power generation methods is strongly dependent on assumptions about construction timescales and capital financing for nuclear plants.
 Analysis of the economics of nuclear power must take into account who bears the risks of future uncertainties.
 To date all operating nuclear power plants were developed by state-owned or regulated utility monopolies where many of the risks associated with political change and regulatory ratcheting were borne by consumers rather than suppliers.

 Many countries have now liberalized the electricity market where these risks, and the risk of cheap competition from subsidised energy sources emerging before capital costs are recovered, are borne by plant suppliers and operators rather than consumers, which leads to a significantly different evaluation of the risk of investing in new nuclear power plants.
 Generation III+ reactors are claimed to have a significantly longer design lifetime than their predecessors while using gradual improvements on existing designs that have been used for decades.
 This might offset higher construction costs to a degree, by giving a longer depreciation lifetime.